chilio/laravel-dusk-ci/README.md

 ### **Changelog**

+- 2018-05-14 - **chilio/laravel-dusk-ci:stable** ships now with php 7.2 and chrome versions check enabled
+- 2018-05-14 - **chilio/laravel-dusk-ci:stable** moved to **chilio/laravel-dusk-ci:old-stable**.
+If you encounter any problems use the old one, or post issues...
 - 2018-05-08 - Automatic **Chrome** and **chromedriver** versions check and fix - works only in **chilio/laravel-dusk-ci:latest** for now, if you experience errors with this please use **chilio/laravel-dusk-ci:stable** or **chilio/laravel-dusk-ci:php-7.2**
 - 2018-02-16 - New command introduced - **versions** - works only in **chilio/laravel-dusk-ci:latest** for now
 - 2018-02-15 - **chilio/laravel-dusk-ci:latest** - tested with **Laravel 5.6** and **dusk 3.0**